vidhi-thakur/BirthdayPalindrome/README.md

 # BirthdayPalindrome
- Is your birthday palindrome?
-Let's check.
+ This is a vanilla JS app to check if your birthday is a palindrome.

  ## Current Features: -
  1. Checks if a date is palindrome.